-The following provides a summary of the proposed amendments.
+The following provides a summary of the Municipal Codes relevant to the proposed Project:

-1. Zoning Ordinance Amendments
+1. Title X: Planning and Zoning Ordinance

-The proposed cannabis regulatory ordinance being contemplated by Council is subject to the Zoning Code's ability to permit the cultivation, processing, manufacturing, testing, distribution, and the sale of cannabis and cannabis products pursuant to meeting specific requirements.
+The cannabis regulatory ordinance adopted by Council is subject to the Planning and Zoning Code's ability to permit the cultivation, processing, manufacturing, testing, distribution, and the sale of cannabis and cannabis products pursuant to meeting specific requirements.

-The Zoning districts specific to implementing the proposed cannabis regulatory ordinance are the C-1 (Light Commercial), C-2 (Heavy Commercial), I (Industrial), and the IP (Industrial Park) Zones.
+The Zoning districts specific to implementing the cannabis regulatory ordinance are the C-1 (Light Commercial), C-2 (Heavy Commercial), I (Industrial), and the IP (Industrial Park) Zones.
 Absent amending the Zoning Ordinance, cannabis related activities within the City would not be possible.
-Therefore, staff is proposing to amend the Zoning Ordinance to allow for cannabis related activities in the City.
+As noted above, the Lions Town & Country Community Park would be excluded as a sensitive use.